Review: It’s One of Us by J.T. Ellison

 Well, well, well, how the turntables…

-I don’t know, I just wanted to quote Michael Scott, it’s not really relevant other than I’m high and The Office is on.
+I don’t know what that means here, I just wanted to quote Michael Scott.
+It’s not really relevant other than I’m high and The Office is on.

-What I wanted to say is well, well, well, I think this may be my favourite standalone that J.T.
+What I wanted to say is well, well, well!
+I think this may be my favourite standalone novel that J.T.
 Ellison has put out.
 Like ever.
 I mean, of all time.

 Maybe that’s saying a lot?
-I don’t know.
-I don’t want to give myself too much importance here, but I’ve been around for a while and she’s always an auto-read author for me.
+I don’t want to give myself too much status here, but I’ve been going around the Ellison track for a while and she’s always an auto-read author for me.

 I’ve been reading Ellison for like fifteen years.
 And that’s ugh, oh god what is time?
 Where does it go?
 Cotton-Eyed Fucking Joe.
 So, fifteen years.
 One.
 Five.
 That’s that.
 And I feel like this novel is such a perfect example of an author just getting better and better.

-There’s something very special about this one.
+There’s something special about this one.
 It starts out immediately with the prologue – the prose kicking everything off is seriously captivating.
-As you settle into the actual narrative, it feels more connected and emotional and honest than the typical domestic thriller.
+As you settle into the narrative, it feels more connected, more emotional and more honest than the typical domestic thriller.
 There is life here.
 The author clearly poured real emotions onto the page.
 And in the end, everything comes together with a perfect twist.

 Did I like any of these characters?
 No, I didn’t.
 But I did like reading them and how they navigated this totally bananas Our Father-ish plot.
 But seriously, minus half a star because no one punched Park in the throat.
 I would have really loved to see that.

 The plot very heavily relies on the subject of infertility.
 So if that’s a thing for you, just know that going in.
-It’s discussed with a raw and personal angle, coming from a clear lived experience.
-I myself am child-free on purpose, so I’m like the complete opposite end of the spectrum from the main character, Olivia, but I understood the struggle, the disappointment and the sadness.
-The author brings you into that experience so viscerally that empathy is easy to come by.
+It’s discussed with a raw and personal angle, coming from a clearly lived experience.
+I am child-free on purpose, so I’m very much on the opposite end of the spectrum from the main character, Olivia, but I could feel the struggle, the disappointment and the sadness.
+The author brings you into that experience so viscerally that empathy is easy to come by, even though getting pregnant is a literal nightmare of mine.
+That’s good writing, folks!

 Like, so many.

-You get missing women, bodies in the water, miscarriages, infertility, teen pregnancy, abortion, prom night sex, ancestry DNA matches, police DNA matches, unethical fertility clinics, an absurd amount of siblings, home renovation, a nice kitchen, dead girlfriends, cheating, ghostwriting, missing manuscripts, missing journals, getting downsized, secret group chats, lying to your mother, being obsessed with your stepmom, cowboy detectives, spicy leads on the police tip line, FOMO, spiteful car keying, social media rabbit holes, Facebook groups, marriage trouble, lying husbands, shady journalists, break and enter, rich clients, ruined Italian marble, NDAs, men being creepy, men with chapped lips, men lying, betrayal, the obligatory suspicious van, old love, long personal histories, therapy, a media circus, crisis management, The Jeep, different way to make a family, killer genes, living in a barn. dangerous kids, childhood inpatient treatment, cold cases, sleepover sexual assault, outcast teenagers, unwanted lilies, car accidents, bringing a gun to a family meeting, deer antlers to the shoulder, chisel to the face, arm to the throat, bullet to the arm, bullet to the neck, torn knee, a daring escape, divorce and remarriage.
+You get missing women, bodies in the water, miscarriages, infertility, teen pregnancy, abortion, prom night sex, ancestry DNA matches, police DNA matches, unethical fertility clinics, home renovation, a nice kitchen, ruined Italian marble, dead girlfriends, cheating, ghostwriting, missing manuscripts, missing journals, getting downsized, secret group chats, lying to your mother, being obsessed with your stepmom, cowboy detectives, FOMO, spiteful car keying, social media rabbit holes, marriage trouble, lying husbands, shady journalists, break and enter, rich clients, NDAs, men being creepy, men with chapped lips, men lying, betrayal, the obligatory suspicious van, old love, therapy, a media circus, crisis management, The Jeep, different ways to make a family, killer genes, living in a barn, dangerous kids, childhood inpatient treatment, cold cases, sleepover sexual assault, outcast teenagers, car accidents, bringing a gun to a family meeting, deer antlers to the shoulder, chisel to the face, arm to the throat, bullet to the arm, bullet to the neck, torn knee, a daring escape, divorce and remarriage.

 This is an emotionally intense thriller with frustrating twists and unexpected circumstances that play out at a perfect pace and also made me say, I want nothing to do with this in my personal life, thank you.
-Seriously, someone should have just Hi-Ya‘d Park right in the throat.
+The only thing missing was someone Hi-Ya‘ing Park right in the throat.

 Seriously, minus half a star.
 Yes, this is how I review books.